Join 100,000+ using Strong Testimonials to collect, manage and display testimonials!

 The title is the first thing your readers will see.
 Its purpose is to grab attention and make them read on.

-If your email subject line is weak and uninspired, chances are your email will end up in spam or trash.
+If the subject line of your testimonial request email is weak and uninspired, chances are your email will end up in spam or trash.
 And your goal is to obtain the exact opposite: higher open rates.

 Make sure you use powerful, interesting titles that arouse your customers’ curiosity and make them want to open your email.